panva/jose/docs/util/base64url/functions/encode.md

 ▸ **encode**(`input`): `string`

-Encodes input using unpadded base64url.
+Encodes unpadded base64url; strings are first encoded as UTF-8.

 These functions are exported (as the `base64url` namespace) from the main `'jose'` module entry point as well as from its subpath export `'jose/base64url'`.